-Risks to the environment were evaluated by comparing estimated surface water concentrations with the acute and chronic concentrations of concern.
-Risks to the environment were not identified due to releases to water that did not exceed the acute COC or the chronic COC.
+Risks to the environment were evaluated by comparing estimated surface water concentrations with the estimated acute and chronic COCs.
+Risks from acute and chronic exposures to the environment were not identified due to releases to water that did not exceed the acute or chronic COC.

-Because no unreasonable risks to worker were identified, no unreasonable risks to the general population or environment were identified, and there are no expected exposures to consumers, EPA has determined that the new chemical substances are not likely to present unreasonable risk to human health or the environment under the conditions of use.
+Because worker exposures can be controlled by PPE and no unreasonable risks to the general population, consumers, or the environment were identified, EPA has determined that the new chemical substance is not likely to present unreasonable risk to human health or the environment under the conditions of use.

-6/30/2016 /s/
+12/18/2019 /s/

 Date: Tala R. Henry, Ph.D.

 Deputy Director for Programs

 Office of Pollution Prevention and Toxics